aadamsx/meteor-up-classic/README.md

 #### Deploy Wait Time

-Meteor Up checks if the deployment is successful or not just after the deployment.
+Meteor Up Classic checks if the deployment is successful or not just after the deployment.
 By default, it will wait 10 seconds before the check.
 You can configure the wait time with the `deployCheckWaitTime` option in the `mupc.json`

 #### SSH keys with passphrase (or ssh-agent support)